 main out and back section |

-When we visited, we went for the second option for parking as this is where the closest toilets are located.
+On both of our visits, we went for the second option for parking as this is where the closest toilets are located.
 For the record, the toilets are just beyond the shops at Gossops Parade (behind The Windmill pub) - officially open from 8.30am, but since the parkrun started they should be open from 8am.
 The walk from here to the start area is found by heading downhill along Gossops Drive - it's a straight line, so very simple.

 If you were to travel by train, you will find Ifield Station conveniently placed approximately a kilometre away from the start.
 If you happen to be local enough to use the bus, you can use the Metrobus numbers 1, 23 and 200 buses totally free of charge by showing your parkrun barcode.
 I wasn't aware of any proper bicycle racks on-site, but there were a couple of bikes secured to various posts in the car park and lampposts near the finish area.